Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking

 We validate this hypothesis by experimenting with information about entity popularity.
 Will including information about which entities are popular improve zero-shot transfer?
 We answer this question by re-ranking the entity linker's top ten predicted entities using popularity information, selecting the most most popular entity from the list.
 Adding this feature into the model and re-training did not lead to a significant performance gain.
 We define the popularity of an entity to be the number of times it occurred in the training data.
-We report results for two popularity measures--one using the popularity of the English subset of the data used for training, and one using all of the training data (including for excluded languages).
+We report results for two popularity measures--one using the popularity of the English subset of the data used for training, and one using all of the training data (including for Spanish and Chinese).

 Table \ref{tab:zs_improv} shows that both strategies improve \Fone, meaning that a missing component of zero-shot transfer is information about which entities are favored in a specific dataset.
 The gain from using popularity estimated from the training data only is smaller than using the popularity data drawn from all of \textbf{TAC}.
 With more accurate popularity information, we can better mitigate loss.